-- the clock that generates the TDM signal, PDH or SDH (clk1 in the figure); this clock may be plesiochronous although it is considered that most signals are now synchronous. - the network clock that is used to generate the differential timing messages (clk2 in the figure). - the network clock (clk3 in the figure) that is used to regenerate the TDM clock (clk4 in the figure) based on the differential timing messages.
+• the clock that generates the TDM signal, PDH or SDH (clk1 in the figure);

+- the network clock that is used to generate the differential timing messages (clk2 in the figure). - the network clock (clk3 in the figure) that is used to regenerate the TDM clock (clk4 in the figure) based on the differential timing messages.